-All Lubemaster components and equipment are built to IP66 specification, however commonsense prevails and it is not recommended to spray hoses, especially high pressure washers, directly onto the control panel or other electrical components.
+All Lubemaster components and equipment are built to IP66 specification, however commonsense prevails and it is not recommended to spray hoses, especially high-pressure washers, directly onto the control panel.

-Outdoor exposure to the elements will not effect the operation of the Lubemaster, however it is recommended that the cover be placed over the machine when operating outdoors.
+Outdoor exposure to the elements will not affect the operation of the Lubemaster.

-Check that leads cannot foul when moving
+Check that leads cannot foul on frame when moving

-Be sure that the machine is parked on level ground and cannot vibrate or rock.
+Be sure that the machine is set on level ground.

-3. LUBEMASTER OVERVIEW
+2. LUBEMASTER OVERVIEW

 Thank you for choosing the Lubemaster centrifuge/vacuum dehydration oil cleaning system.
-Your system is designed to give simple trouble free operation over long periods with very low maintenance requirements and minimal operating costs.
+Your system is designed to give simple trouble-free operation over long periods with very low maintenance requirements and minimal operating costs.

-Lubemaster has been designed to eliminate the need for oil changing and disposal, and by preventing the build up of water and particles, pristine oil condition can be maintained at all times.
-If water levels are kept low, acid build up is prevented and oil additive degradation will be kept to a minimum providing the correct oil is being used in the correct application.
+Lubemaster has been designed to reduce the need for oil changing and disposal, and by preventing the build-up of water and particles; pristine oil condition can always be maintained.
+If water levels are kept low, acid build up is prevented and oil additive degradation will be kept to a minimum, providing the correct oil is being used in the correct application.